 - A report entitled "Report Requesting Modification of Permit for Refuse Gardens Landfill - Ellington, Connecticut, September 1978, "as prepared and revised by Fuss & O'Neill, Inc., - 2.
-Plates 1-4 of site plans (Plate 2 having been revised June 21, 1983 and September 2, 1983) detailing final contours excavation depths, ground water landfill limits, drainage provisions, site location, and details of the "Transfer and Recovery" facility (dated September 1978). - The July 1966 approval by the Commissioner of Health for establishment of the Refuse Gardens site. - 4.
+Plates 1-4 of site plans (Plate 2 having been revised June 21, 1983 and September 2, 1983) detailing final contours excavation depths, ground water "Transfer and Recovery" facility (dated September 1978). - The July 1966 approval by the Commissioner of Health for establishment of the Refuse Gardens site. - 4.
 The Commissioner of Environmental Protection's order to complete transfer of the Approval of Plans and Operation specifications for Refuse Gardens to Anthony Botticiello (effective January 19, 1979).